teddyleung/articles/spicy_ruby_array_methods.md

 If you need to combine all elements within an array into a single value, Ruby provides the **reduce** method, which is also aliased as **inject**.
 Both work the same, so we will use **reduce**.

-The **reduce** method accepts and optional initial value and a block or a symbol.
+The **reduce** method accepts an optional initial value and a block or a symbol.
 If a block is provided, it needs to accept two parameters: an accumulator and a parameter for the current element.
 If you provide a symbol, then each element of the array will be passed to the named method of the accumulator.
 Let's have a look!

 What is the sum of all numbers in an array?
 ```ruby